What is porokeratosis plantaris, palmaris et disseminata?

 Porokeratosis is an uncommon skin condition of abnormal keratinisation .

-The onset of PPPD is usually during the teenage years.
-There are rare reports of the onset of PPPD later in life .
+The onset of PPPD is usually during the teenage years, although there are rare reports of the onset of PPPD later in life .
 PPPD was originally reported to be twice as common in men than women .

 PPPD generally worsens during summer .

-PPPD usually presents initially as red-brown annular patches on the palms of the hands and soles of the feet.
-These spread to the extremities and trunk forming reddish and slightly thinned small patches with defined borders .
+PPPD usually presents initially as red-brown annular patches on the patient's palms of the hands and soles of the feet.
+These lesions spread to the extremities and trunk forming reddish and slightly thinned small patches with defined borders [1,2].

-The differential diagnosis of PPPD is mainly other forms of porokeratosis, especially DSAP.
-DSAP has similar skin lesions on the limbs, but they are uncommon on the trunk, and usually, the hands and feet are spared.
+The differential diagnosis for PPPD is mainly other forms of porokeratosis, especially DSAP.
+DSAP has similar skin lesions to PPPD on the patient's limbs, but its lesions are uncommon on the trunk and, usually, the hands and feet are spared.
 DSAP tends to affect sun-exposed areas whereas PPPD can affect any part of the body.